categories

 sudo /etc/init.d/nscd restart and press enter

-Alternatively use service nscd restart
+Alternatively, use the service nscd restart

 The DNS will be flushed once the nscd restarts.

-Flush Dns Cache In Mac
+Flush DNS Cache In Mac

 For OS X Lion (10.7) and OS X Mountain Lion (10.8)